 - vocabulary - extending key vocabulary helps the children to have the language required to describe and explain their understanding

-From September 2019 we launch our new RESPECT curriculum.
+From September 2019 we launched our RESPECT curriculum.

 This curriculum not only covers the broad content of the national curriculum, but also prepares our children for life beyond school.
 The RESPECT curriculum focuses on the character traits and life skills that a young person will need to draw upon as they go through life.
 We are confident our RESPECT curriculum will enthuse and engage our children.